 3. Transfer of Data

-- there is a legal obligation for disclosure pursuant to Art.
-6 (1) lit. c GDPR.
+- in the event that there is a legal obligation to pass on the data pursuant to Art.
+6 Para.
+1 p.
+1 lit. c DSGVO.

 4. Web Analysis/Tracking